oleksii-shepel/angular-inline-worker/projects/nygma/web-workers/README.md

 ```

 <p align="justify">
 Next is an example of instantiation of inline worker.
-To start task execution we have to call run method of the worker.
+To initiate the execution of a task we have to call run method of the worker.
 This method returns a promise object.
 Of course you can create multiple workers and run them in parallel.
 In this case you have to use Promise.all to wait for multiple asynchronous tasks to complete before doing something else.
 </p>

 ```typescript